erajasekar/erajasekar.github.io/_posts/2017-10-27-how-to-setup-subdomain-for-aws-api-gateway.md

 5. Clicked on Review and Request.
 6. I received an email with link to Approve the request.

-The approved looked like this
+After approval, certificate looked like this

 ![ACM Certificate](https://raw.githubusercontent.com/erajasekar/blog-jekyll/master/assets/images/aws-subdomain/ACM-certificate1.jpg)

 ## 2. Created Custom domain in API Gateway

+The next step is to add custom domain to API Gateway:

 1. Logged in to Amazon API Gateway
-2. Clicked on *“Custom Domain Names”* in left nav bar
+2. Clicked on *“Custom Domain Names”* on the left nav bar
 3. Entered `api.mydomain.com` for domain name.
 4. Selected certificate created in previous step for ACM Certificate.
 5. Added base path mapping that for path `/` to destination as my deployed API Gateway application.